4abishai/NotesObs/SQL/SLIDE-7.md

 );
 ```

+**Inline View**:
-**Inline View**: SELECT statement in the FROM clause is used as the data source for the outer SELECT statement.
+- SELECT statement in the FROM clause is used as the data source for the outer SELECT statement.
+- It allows you to define a temporary result set (or table) that you can use within the outer query, similar to a regular table in the database.

 ```sql
 SELECT department_id, avg_salary